2019 POINTS OF EMPHASIS

 ROUGH AND DANGEROUS PLAY

+Although it is recognized that the possibility of injury is inherent in field hockey, it is the rules committee’s belief that coaches, officials and players have a responsibility to minimize risk in the sport.
 Overly aggressive play and lack of regard for everyone’s safety is unacceptable in the sport of field hockey.
 In both practice and game play, coaches need to teach the safe use of the stick and good body control.
 Rough and dangerous play, such as deliberately/blindly hitting the ball into players who have been properly instructed and in good position to play defense should be addressed by both coaches and officials.
-Players need to accept the possibility they could inflict serious injury.
+Players need to accept the possibility they could inflict serious injury with improper play.
 Officials must be able to recognize dangerous play and penalize it appropriately.
-Although it is recognized that the possibility of injury is inherent in field hockey, all participants have the obligation to minimize risk whenever possible.

-Please review the Officials Guide Section V. Aerial balls carefully to ensure correct management of this skill.
-This section should be reviewed often and if needed, review of education videos provided by the NFHS.
+Review Aerial Balls in the Officials Guide carefully to ensure correct management of this skill.
+This section should be reviewed often.
+(Officials Guide Aerial Balls V. A. 1-7)